ivana-stopka/web-scraping-challenge/README.md

 ## Background

-This assignment involves building a web application that scrapes the latest data from four different websites that contain data in relation to Mars and displays the information in a HTML page.
+This assignment involves building a web application that scrapes the latest data from four different websites that relate to Mars and displays the information in a HTML page.

 ## Tools Used